maxnowack/signaldb/docs/collections/index.md

   * reactivity: A [ReactivityAdapter](/reactivity/other/#custom-reactivity-adapters) for enabling reactivity.
   * persistence: A [PersistenceAdapter](/data-persistence/other/#creating-custom-persistence-adapters) for enabling persistent storage.
   * transform: A transformation function to be applied to items.
 The document that should be transformed is passed as the only parameter.
 The function should return the transformed document (e.g. `(doc: T) => U`)
+  * indices: An array of [IndexProvider](/collections/#indexprovider) objects for creating indices on the collection.

 ## Methods